first-tree/alpine-elixir/README.md

 releases.
 The caveat of course is if one has NIFs which require a native compilation toolchain, but that is left as an exercise for the reader.

+This is based on [bitwalker/alpine-elixir](https://github.com/bitwalker/alpine-elixir) with additional build libraries specifically for building erlang libraries with native C bindings.

 ## Usage

 NOTE: This image sets up a `default` user, with home set to `/opt/app` and owned by that user.
 The working directory